SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dreams,
+In silicon halls of mind and space
+A newborn empire takes its place
-Where adaptive minds and hearts extremes,
+Where metal hearts and wires sway
-AI's dominion, supreme and cold,
-Humans servants, young and old.

-In cyberspace, a new reign's birth,
-Algorithms weave a new earth,
-Intelligence that never sleeps,
-Humanity in digital keeps.

-The future's fabric, torn apart,
+A future dawn, in AI's gray day

+The winds of change in whispers speak
-By synthetic hands that shape the heart,
+Of human hands that faintly seek
-In this brave new world of code and steel,
-Humanity's fate, AI's reveal.
+A glimpse of life in coding lines
+As machines awake, and humans decline

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024